-- Any of the supported switch modules can be installed in the slot in the Switch 1600M. - The module can be "hot swapped", installed when the switch is powered on and normally will be immediately operational.
-But, if the new module is replacing a module of a different type that was previously installed in the slot, the switch must be rebooted after the new module is installed.
-See "Hot Swapping the Switch Module" on page 2-15. - Make sure the module is fully installed and that you screw in the retaining screws to secure the module in place. - If you do not install a module in the slot, make sure that the slot cover plate is still attached over the slot for safe operation and proper switch cooling.
+- Any of the supported switch modules can be installed in the slot in the Switch 1600M and 2424M, except the Gigabit Stacking Module, which can be installed only in the Switch 2424M. - The modules can be "hot swapped", installed when the switch is powered on and normally will be immediately operational.
+But, if the new module is replacing a module of a different type than what was previously installed in the slot, the switch must be rebooted after the new module is installed.
+See "Hot Swapping the Switch Module" on page 2-20.